hoameng/transients-2016/README.md

-# Code to transients paper will be publicly available following publication.
+# Code for transients paper will be publicly available following publication.